Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ### Sensor calibration mode (Vaisala calibration data vs NFW calibrations)

-> **Board support (v68).** Both board families now run the **Vaisala factory calibration**.
+> **Board support (v69).** Both board families now run the **Vaisala factory calibration**.
 On **RSM4x4 / RSM4x5 (STM32L412)** you can pick either mode with the switch below (default factory).
 The older **RSM4x1 / RSM4x2 (STM32F100)** boards are **factory-only**: the NFW calibration path is no longer built for the F100 (the factory maths was moved to single precision so it fits, and dropping NFW frees the room), so those boards always use the manufacturer coefficients.
-Because the F100 has no NFW fallback, its build **requires** a downloaded factory calibration - the Firmware Builder enforces this by asking for the measurement-boom serial before it will compile.
+Because the F100 has no NFW fallback, its build **requires** a downloaded factory calibration when the sensor boom is enabled - the Firmware Builder enforces this by asking for the measurement-boom serial before it will compile (unless the boom is disabled, in which case no calibration is needed).

 On RSM4x4 / RSM4x5 a master switch, `sensorCalibrationMode` (Section 15b), chooses how sensors are computed - it governs the whole measurement chain.
 On RSM4x2 / RSM4x1 it is fixed at factory.

 * **`1` - NFW algorithms** (RSM4x4 / RSM4x5 only).
 The in-house calibration and compensation model.
 A simplified but close approximation that brings any boom to life - even one whose factory calibration data was never received.
 Readings are good and usable, but not at the manufacturer's accuracy.
 This mode uses the [Temperature calibration](#temperature-calibration) and [Humidity calibration](#humidity-calibration) routines described below.
-* **`2` - Vaisala factory (default).** Reproduces the boom's **original Vaisala factory calibration**, using the per-boom coefficients (temperature polynomials and the full humidity `matrixU` surface) downloaded from SondeHub by serial number. **Expected accuracy is the same you get from a normally received factory sonde** - full manufacturer-grade temperature and humidity.
+* **`2` - Vaisala factory (default; the only mode on RSM4x2 / RSM4x1).** Reproduces the boom's **original Vaisala factory calibration**, using the per-boom coefficients (temperature polynomials and the full humidity `matrixU` surface) downloaded from SondeHub by serial number. **Expected accuracy is the same you get from a normally received factory sonde** - full manufacturer-grade temperature and humidity.
 The factory data belongs to one specific boom, so coefficients are never interchangeable between serials.

 > Factory mode is set up in the Sounding Software's sensor-boom section: choose *Factory (Vaisala)* and enter the serial **engraved on the silver measurement boom** (the central part of its structure, not the mainboard).
 For best results use a matching boom + sonde pair that share the same serial (printed on the styrofoam packaging and on the boom).
 You may also pair the boom with any mainboard and enter only the boom serial, but because the factory data also captures the original mainboard's small imperfections, expect a deviation of readings with a mismatched board (from empirical home testing) - it may equally well read perfectly, this is just the worst case to be aware of.